AkosJenei/Basic-Stock-predictor/README.md

 ### 6️⃣ Backtesting (`backtest.py`)
 - Uses the trained model to predict quantized class probabilities on test data.
 - Outputs predictions and can be extended to **evaluate model performance** and **simulate trading strategies**.
+- For the 4H timeframe I found these parameters to be succesful:
+    -N_DATAPOINTS = 2000
+    -N_TESTPOINTS = 500
+    -WINDOW = 3
+    -TP/SL = 0.002/0.002 (In real time, ATR might be better) -N_BITS = 25
 ---

 ### What does it do?